 After graduating in Business Studies from Trinity College Dublin Hugh trained as a Chartered Accountant in Canada.
 A stint as a United Nations Development Programme Volunteer in Khartoum, Sudan kindled a lifelong interest in development issues.
 Hugh has held positions with a large City of London public accounting practice, the Commonwealth Development Corporation (where is was an investment analyst), Standard Chartered Merchant Bank and with the Bank of Novia Scotia, where he was a Treasury Analyst and Treasury Risk Management Specialist in London and Singapore respectively.
 Prior to retirement he worked as a contract accountant for international charities.

-John was a founder member of Village Water and has been its Chair of Trustees since 2010.
+John was a founder member of Village Water.
 A partner in Canning for 25 years, he helped develop it into an international training organisation with centres in London, Bath, Tokyo and Milan.
 He travelled in Europe, the USA, Japan and Russia and directed the Tokyo centre.
 He has been an independent consultant since 1995.

 He is an Honorary Life Vice-President of the British Society of Dowsers, through which he met David Dixon, the founder of Village Water.